calibrae-project/calibrd/README.md

 ![Calibrae Hummingbird Logo](https://raw.githubusercontent.com/calibrae-project/assets/master/calibrae-header.png)

  # Calibrae
- #### The Decentralised Distributed Social Network
+ #### Empowering people to build a better tomorrow, together

 # What is Calibrae

 Calibrae is a social network system built on a variant of Byzantine Fault Tolerance which uses peer review via election of Witness operators to implement defences against byzantine behaviour of actors within the system.
+Calibrae is based on the Steem blockchain, changed to balance financial and social incentives in order to eliminate bad behaviour in both spheres, as well as optimised to lower the bar of entry for developers.

   - Currency symbol JUICE
   - Vote power deposit instrument called Stake with 1% per day drawdown of remaining balance